-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - · Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied 5228 Total first-time, first-year (freshman) women who applied 8801 Total first-time, first-year (freshman) men who were admitted 4022 Total first-time, first-year (freshman) women who were admitted 7156 Total full-time, first-time, first-year (freshman) men who enrolled 880 Total part-time, first-time, first-year (freshman) men who enrolled 25 • Total full-time, first-time, first-year (freshman) women who enrolled 1285 Total part-time, first-time, first-year (freshman) women who enrolled 39
+- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Since the total may include students who did not provide gender data, the detail need not sum to the total.
+Total first-time, first-year (freshman) men who applied 5900 Total first-time, first-year (freshman) women who applied 10483 Total first-time, first-year (freshman) men who were admitted 4338 Total first-time, first-year (freshman) women who were admitted 8588 Total full-time, first-time, first-year (freshman) men who enrolled 901 Total part-time, first-time, first-year (freshman) men who enrolled 32 Total full-time, first-time, first-year (freshman) women who enrolled 1278 Total part-time, first-time, first-year (freshman) women who enrolled 35 Total first-time, first-year (degree-seeking) who applied 16383 Total first-time, first-year (degree-seeking) who were admitted 12926 Total first-time, first-year (degree-seeking) who enrolled 2246